+For any fixed set of exponents $w_i$, the space of polynomials of the form (\ref{pqq}) that satisfy these conditions is a contractible affine space, and we can deform the curve (\ref{pqq}) to the sample curve (\ref{pqqa}) inside this space.
+Also, we can remove all terms of degree greater than three, the space of which is also contractible and which do not participate in the restrictions on the curves approaching the cell $S$.
+Thus, the mod 2 incidence coefficient $[a_{2 3}, S]$ is equal to 1.

-\begin{remark} \rm The same calculation can also be applied to the cells of classes $a_{1 3}$ and $a_{2 4}$ instead of $a_{2 3}$, it gives us the same values (\ref{sy4}) for $\alpha$ and $\lambda$.
-They imply the inequalities $p >\tau$ and $q<0$, which contradict the shape of configurations of these classes.
-On the other hand, the contraction of supports of algebras of classes $a_{1 2}$, $a_{1 4}$ and $a_{3 4}$ necessarily gives us limit functions satisfying the condition $f'(O)=f''(O)=f'''(O)=0$ which is not valid for almost all functions of an algebra of the class $S$.
-Thus the incidence coefficients $[a_{i j}, S]$ are equal to 0 for all $(i, j) \neq (2, 3)$. \end{remark}
+\begin{remark} \rm The same computation can also be applied to the cells $a_{1 3}$ and $a_{2 4}$ instead of $a_{2 3}$.
+In these cases it is convenient to choose the origin respectively at the left and the right critical point.
+This computation yields the same values (\ref{solu}) for $\xi$ and $\lambda$.
+They contradict the shape of configurations of these classes.
+On the other hand, the contraction of supports of the algebras of the classes $a_{1 2}$, $a_{1 4}$, and $a_{3 4}$ necessarily gives us the condition $f'(A)=f''(A)=f'''(A)=0$ on all functions of the limit algebras.
+This condition is not valid for almost all functions of an algebra of the class $S$.
+Thus, the incidence coefficients $[a_{i j}, S]$ are equal to zero for all $(i, j) \neq (2, 3)$. \end{remark}